New Testament: Women

 Approximately 1 reference

-Title (not personal name) of the queen of the Ethiopians whose court official — a eunuch — was reading Isaiah while traveling home from Jerusalem.
-Philip the Evangelist explained the passage and baptized him (Acts 8:27-39).
-This encounter represents an early expansion of the gospel to Africa.
+A title rather than a personal name, Candace designates the queen of the Ethiopians whose court official — a eunuch — was reading Isaiah on the road home from Jerusalem.
+Philip the Evangelist explained the passage and baptized him on the spot.
+The encounter marks one of the earliest expansions of the gospel beyond Israel, reaching into Africa.

 Key references: Acts 8:27